 In practice, the user must supply the center of rotation in the input space, the angle of rotation and a translation to be applied after the rotation.

-With these parameters, the transform initializes a rotation matrix and a transform that performs the equivalent of translating the center of rotation to the origin of coordinates, rotating by the specified angle, translating back to the center of rotation and finally translating by the user-specified vector.
+With these parameters, the transform initializes a rotation matrix and a translation vector that together perform the equivalent of translating the center of rotation to the origin of coordinates, rotating by the specified angle, translating back to the center of rotation and finally translating by the user-specified vector.

 As with the Euler2DTransform, this transform suffers from the difference in units used for rotations and translations.
 Rotations are measured in radians; hence, their values are in the range $[-\pi,\pi]$.
 The center of rotation and the translations are measured in millimeters, and their actual values vary depending on the image modality being considered.
-Registrations involving angles and translations should take advantage of the scale normalization functionality in order to get the best performance from the optimizers.
+Registrations involving angles and translations should take advantage of the scale normalization functionality of the optimizers in order to get the best performance out of them.

 The following equation illustrates the effect of the transform on an input point (x, y) that maps to the output point (x', y'), where θ is the rotation angle, (C_x, C_y) are the coordinates of the rotation center and (T_x, T_y) are the components of the translation.
 Note that the center coordinates are subtracted before the rotation and added back after the rotation.
-The main features of the CenteredRigid2DTransform are presented in Table 8.6.
+The main features of the CenteredRigid2DTransform are presented in Table 8.7.

-$$\begin{bmatrix} x' \\ y' \end{bmatrix} = \begin{bmatrix} \cos \theta & -\sin \theta \\ \sin \theta & \cos \theta \end{bmatrix} \cdot \begin{bmatrix} x - C_x \\ y - C_y \end{bmatrix} + \begin{bmatrix} T_x + C_x \\ T_y + C_y \end{bmatrix}$$ (8.7)
+$$\begin{bmatrix} x'\\y'\end{bmatrix} = \begin{bmatrix} \cos\theta & -\sin\theta\\\sin\theta & \cos\theta \end{bmatrix} \cdot \begin{bmatrix} x-C_x\\y-C_y\end{bmatrix} + \begin{bmatrix} T_x+C_x\\T_y+C_y\end{bmatrix}$$ (8.9)

-8.7.8 Similarity2DTransform
+8.8.9 Similarity2DTransform

-The itk::Similarity2DTransform preserves angles.
-It can be seen as a rigid transform plus an isotropic scaling factor.
-In its 2D implementation, the four parameters of this transformation combine the characteristics of the itk::ScaleTransform and itk::Euler2DTransform relating to the non-linearity of the parameter space and the non-uniformity of the measurement units.
-Gradient descent optimizers should be used with caution on such parameter spaces since
+The itk::Similarity2DTransform can be seen as a rigid transform combined with an isotropic scaling factor.
+This transform preserves angles between lines.
+In its 2D implementation, the four parameters of this transformation combine the characteristics of the

-Behavior Number of Parameters Parameter Ordering Restrictions
+Behavior Number of Parameter Restrictions

+Parameters Ordering

-Represents a 2D ro- 4 The first parame- Only defined for twotation, homogeneous ' ter is the angle in dimensional input and
+Represents a 2D ro- 4 The first pa- Only defined for twotation, homogeneous rameter is the dimensional input and

-scaling and a 2D radians, the sec- output spaces.
+scaling and a 2D scaling factor for output spaces.

 translation.
-Note that ond the scaling
+Note that all dimensions,

-the translation com- factor for all di-
+the translation com- the second is the

-ponent has no effect mensions and the
+ponent has no effect angle in radians,

-on the transformation last two parame-
+on the transformation and the last

-of vectors and covari- ters are the trans-
+of vectors and covari- two parameters

-ant vectors. lation in each di-
+ant vectors. are the transla-

-mension.
+tions in (x, y)

+respectively.

-Table 8.7: Characteristics of the Similarity2DTransform class.
+Table 8.8: Characteristics of the Similarity2DTransform class.